-Naturally, interacting with your kitten creates a lasting bond and forges a lifetime friendship.
+Naturally, interacting with your kitten can create a lasting bond and forges a lifetime friendship.
 Similarly, by providing enrichment toys and interactive play to your feline friend, it provides valuable health benefits mentally, physically, and emotionally.
 Further, it establishes a routine for your kitten and a safe space for them to play accordingly.

 If you wish to enhance your space, for a more cat-friendly enriching environment, consider the following-

-Interactive toys (such as a play mouse)
+Interactive toys (like a play mouse or cat wand)

 Kitten care 101: essential kitten care pet items to have in your home

 Pet care is an essential part of being a responsible pet owner, and a kitten care 101 guide wouldn’t be complete without it!
-Additionally, it’s not alway easy to plan for what you need in order to keep your new pet happy and healthy, especially if you are a first-time kitten owner.
+Additionally, it’s not always easy to plan for what you need in order to keep your new pet happy and healthy, especially if you are a first-time kitten owner.

 Dr. Wilde weights in on key necessary pet care items to consider –